Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product: Preliminaries

 Every category $\cC$ has a {\it homotopy category} $\ho\cC$ which is a 1-category with the same objects as $\cC$, but where $\ho\cC(A,B)=\pi_0\cC(A,B)$.
 We shall say that a map $f:A\to B$ in $\cC$ is {\it invertible}, or that it is an {\it isomorphism}, if the map is invertible in the homotopy category $\ho\cC$.
 We make a small exception to this terminology with regard to equivalence of categories: we continue to employ the more traditional term {\it equivalence}.
 A category is a groupoid if every map is invertible.
 Every category has a maximal subgroupoid, which is the subcategory of isomorphisms.
 We shall sometimes refer to this groupoid as the {\it core}.
+As it is common un algebraic topology, we shall also use the {\it space} as a synonym of groupoid.

-We will use the classical terminology of set and classes to talk about small and large collections of objects in a category, but the following meaning.
-We shall only considered properties of objects that are invariant under isomorphisms.
+We will use the classical terminology of sets and classes to talk about small and large collections of objects in a category, but with the following meaning.
+We shall only consider properties of objects that are invariant under isomorphisms.
 By a {\it class of objects} in a category $\cC$ we mean a full subgroupoid of its core.
 By a {\it set of objects} in a category $\cC$ we mean a class of objects whose collection of connected components is small.
 With this convention, {\it any class/set of objects is always replete}.

 The category of small categories is denoted $\Cat$, and that of large categories is denoted $\CAT$.
 By default we shall consider these categories as \ooo categories and not \oooo categories.
 We denote the category of functors from $\cC$ to $\cD$ alternatively by $\fun \cC \cD$ or $\cD^{\cC}$ as seems appropriate from the context.
 The arrow category of $\cC$ is $\Arr\cC:=\fun{[1]}\cC$ where $[1]=\{0<1\}$ is the category with one arrow.
 By a {\it class (set) of maps} in a category $\cC$ we mean a class (set) of objects in $\Arr\cC$.